-The development of the MULTOS-powered ID card platform was already completed in 2008.
-At that time it was believed that MULTOS would be a manufacturer-independent platform to which all applications would move in the future.
-Therefore, the MULTOS platform was devised as the future platform for the Estonian ID card, but its use was delayed due to the reorganization of CMB.
+MULTOS platform was devised as the future platform for the Estonian ID card, but its use was delayed due to the reorganization of CMB.
 Later, after Gemalto bought Keycorp, it became evident that MULTOS would not be a fully open platform and hence the MULTOS platform was abandoned, giving preference to the JavaCard platform instead.
 [184,200]

 The MULTOS-powered ID cards are limited to 1024-bit RSA keys and are only able to communicate over T=0 transmission protocol [9].
-The cards can be identified by their cold and warm ATRs (Section 3.1 in [9]).
+The cards can be identified by their cold13 and warm14 ATRs (Section 3.1 in [9]).
 The warm ATR is a copy of the cold ATR from the MICARDO-powered ID cards and hence the warm ATR of MULTOS cards falsely offers T=1 transmission protocol [201].
 From our certificate dataset we see that in total, approximately 15 thousand MULTOS-powered Digi-ID cards have been issued.
 The last card expired on 2017-11-26.

-Figure 8: The chip module and microcontroller (SLE66CX???PE) used in MULTOS-powered ID cards
+Figure 3.6: The chip module and microcontroller (SLE66CX???PE) used in MULTOS-powered ID cards